jkarreth/jpr-bst-file/README.md

 }
 ```

 Note that the address should include the city; if the city is in the United States, please include the two-letter abbreivation for the state as well.
 Do not include the state abbreviation for New York (the city).
-We provide a [Python script](#python) that will replace full state names in your .bib file with abbreviations.
+The pre-processing Python script will replace full state names in your .bib file with correct abbreviations.

 "University Press" should not be abbreviated.
 For instance, you write type `Princeton University Press` and not `Princeton UP`.